The8BitTheory/gemipher128/arch.md

 ## Input

-### Load content into RAM
+### Load content
-This can be done via Network interface (Wic64, Ultimate, X16, Mega) or be loaded from disk (IEC Kernal, Ultimate DMA)
+This can be done via Network interface (Wic64, Ultimate, X16, Mega) or be loaded from disk (IEC Kernal, Ultimate DMA).
+Loading content is done in two steps:
+- prepare all the parameters (host:port/selector or devicenr/filename)
+- execute the actual loading
+- write content to the target location

+Depending on the target, the loading routine might need to be different.

+Eg loading from disk to screen allows us to use bload, usually Downloading a file from wic64 to disk needs to be able to handle files larger than RAM, so that should directly write to disk.

+Loading from WiC64 allows for specifying custom store routines.
+These can go into Bank 1, disk, even the VDC or REU and GeoRAM.

+Loading from disk could need to go into Bank 1, REU or GeoRAM, and also the VDC chip.

 ### Userinput via Keyboard
 Keyboard input should just be readable from kernal routines.
-Different addresses, but similar behavior.
+Different addresses between systems, but similar behavior.

 ## Processing